hughbrien/frontend/README.md

 # frontend
-Frontend in Python / Changes for the Demo
+Frontend in Python / Changes for the Demo / Fixed the Bug

 - Ensure you are access to the appropriate docker runtime
 - You also need the following